juliensimon/huggingface-org-stats/README.md

 [![Windows](https://img.shields.io/badge/os-windows-blue?logo=windows)]()

 A professional command-line tool to collect comprehensive statistics for Hugging Face organizations, including models, datasets, and spaces with download counts and engagement metrics.

+## 🎯 Template Repository

+This repository also serves as a **Python Project Template** with comprehensive CI/CD, code quality tools, and development automation.
+See [TEMPLATE_README.md](TEMPLATE_README.md) for detailed setup instructions.

 ## ✨ Features